MAP-NBV: Multi-agent Prediction-guided Next-Best-View Planning for Active 3D Object Reconstruction: Experiments and Evaluation

 \subsection{Setup}

-We extend the setup in Pred-NBV~\cite{dhami2023prednbv} to work in a multi-agent setting.
-Similarly, we use Robot Operating System (ROS) Melodic and AirSim~\cite{airsim2017fsr} on Ubuntu 18.04 for our simulation experiments.
-Multiple UAVs are spawned into the AirSim environment.
-We equipped each of the UAVs with a depth camera and an RGB camera.
-Each UAV published a segmented image using AirSim's built-in segmentation.
-We adapted the depth segmentation package from Pred-NBV to work with multiple UAVs.
-We then converted these segmented depth images into 3D point clouds.
-For our collision-free point-to-point planner, we use the MoveIt~\cite{coleman2014reducing} software package implementing the work done by Köse~\cite{tahsinko86:online}.
+\textbf{AirSim}: We use AirSim~\cite{airsim2017fsr} simulator as it allows us to load desired object models and get photo-realistic inputs while also supporting multiple robots.
+We use Robot Operating System (ROS) Melodic to run the simulations on Ubuntu 18.04.
+We spawn multiple UAVs close to each other looking towards the object.
+We equip each UAV with a depth camera and an RGB camera.
+Each UAV publishes a segmented image using AirSim's built-in segmentation.
+This segmented image is used along with a depth map to remove the background and isolate the depth map for the object.
+We then convert these segmented depth images into 3D point clouds.
+For collision-free point-to-point planning, we use the MoveIt~\cite{coleman2014reducing} package implementing the work done by Köse~\cite{tahsinko86:online}.